About

 Reporter

 Nanami has worked for “Ashoka”, the world's largest and oldest social entrepreneurs’ network, for seven years since she was a college student.
-She then became an investigative journalist at Tansa.
-Her work includes: bullying suicides of young people and cover-ups by schools, government, and mass media; deaths of patients left behind in psychiatric hospitals under Fukushima’s Nuclear Accident by self-defense forces and administration; chemical (PFAS) contamination by global.
+She then became an investigative journalist at Tansa in 2020.
+Her works include: chemical pollution, bullying-related suicides of children, police and prosecutors busting labor unions, suppression of whistleblowers in companies, and deaths of patients left behind around the Fukushima nuclear power plants.
+She is the author of “Endless PFOA Pollution in a Country with a Pollution Preserving System”.

 • Makoto Sano